 Traditional Christmas Fruit Cake

-This a brand new, hot-off-the-press Christmas Cake, which we devised to make use of the excess vine fruits.
+This Christmas cake recipe was devised to make use of the excess vine fruits.

 And guess what?
 It’s gorgeous